seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 and R:R breaks against `RR_MIN`.
 The veto is substantively CORRECT in the observed cases, and «a continuation target would have produced a better outcome» is a hypothesis without a backtest, which inv.
 32 forbids acting on.
+**Opening condition MET and the answer is NO — measured 05.09.2026, run #16.**
-**Opening condition, now half met:** the archive backtest EXISTS — `bench/backtest_bench.py --target`, built by TZ-27 and repaired by TZ-28, running both arms off one shared risk leg so that `inv.dist`, `inv.price`, `moneyBelowMin` and `ok` are the same numbers in both and only the reward moves — **and it has never been run on the archive.** The condition is the RESULT and not the instrument: `Ω = n_tgt / n_stop` per side, above quorum, with its CI95 read against `1/RR_MIN = 0.50`, and a `k*`.
-Until a runner produces those this paragraph stands unchanged, and a TZ citing a continuation target as measured is citing a capability (inv.
-62).
+`bench/backtest_bench.py --target`, built by TZ-27, repaired by TZ-28 and gated on the reconciliation by TZ-29, ran the archive with both arms off one shared risk leg, so `inv.dist`, `inv.price`, `moneyBelowMin` and `ok` are the same numbers in both and only the reward moves.
+Above quorum on both sides: the production 90d extremum reads `Ω` 0.025 [0.010; 0.043] long and 0.016 [0.002; 0.036] short, and the continuation channel reads 0.202 at its nearest reachable rung and falls from there (§3.10a). **Every CI95 on every rung is entirely below `1/RR_MIN = 0.50`, and `k*` does not exist in the grid on either side.** The tension named above is therefore REAL and its obvious repair is REFUTED: swapping the mean-reversion target for a continuation one does not buy the odds `RR_MIN` is asking for.
+The veto is not merely correct in the observed cases — it is correct against the alternative that motivated the doubt. **`tradeGeometry` therefore keeps the extremum target**, §10's row on it is withdrawn rather than open, and a TZ proposing the change now argues against a measurement rather than against a silence (inv.
+32).

+**The run also says the TARGET was never the binding constraint — the HORIZON is.** At 168 h most setups resolve nowhere: `P(никуда)` is 69 % long and 60 % short, so `Ω` is computed on the minority that resolve and is truncated far below its untruncated value.
+D3's ladder shows where it stops being truncated — the gap to the closed form `Σq/Σ(1−q) ≈ 0.25` closes at `H = 16 · H_NOISE`, sixteen weeks (§3.10a).
+This system trades 1–14 days. **No target geometry repairs a horizon**, so this paragraph is re-opened by a change of holding period and by nothing else (§8: the 7d/30d horizon switch is closed).

 **One fact about the continuation target is already established, through production's own arithmetic rather than through a market: the NEAR target is untradable.** `RR` is largest